Detection at a constant probability of false alarm (PVLT)

 println("act_pfa = $(act_pfa)")

-The result shows that the resulting false alarm probability is 0.001, as we expected.
+The result shows that the resulting probability of a false alarm is 0.001, as we assumed.

-As explained in the previous part of this example, there are only a few cases where the CFAR detector can automatically calculate the appropriate threshold factor.
-For example, in the previous scenario, if we use 10-pulse incoherent integration before the data arrives at the detector, the automatic threshold will no longer be able to provide the desired false alarm rate:
+As explained in the previous part of this example, there are only a few cases where the CFAR detector can automatically calculate the appropriate threshold coefficient.
+For example, in the previous scenario, if we use 10-pulse incoherent integration before receiving data to the detector, the automatic threshold will no longer be able to provide the desired false alarm rate.:

 npower = db2pow(-10); # значение ОСШ - 10 дБ